Two million people may have suffered ‘long covid’ in England, government-backed survey indicates

 A workshop at the National Institutes of Health held in December suggested that between 10 and 30 percent of the people infected with the virus in the United States would suffer some kind of long-term symptoms.

-NIH launched, in February, a $1.15 billion initiative over four years to study the causes and treatment of long-haul covid.
+NIH in February launched a $1.15 billion initiative over four years to study the causes and treatment of long-haul covid.

-There has been anecdotal evidence in the United States that some people suffering form long covid symptoms improved after being vaccinated, but so far there have not been conclusive studies on the matter.
+There has been anecdotal evidence in the United States that some people suffering from symptoms of long covid improved after being vaccinated, but so far there have not been conclusive studies on the matter.

-In response to the latest data from the React-2 study, British officials pledged more action to understand and treat long-term covid-19 symptoms.
+In response to the latest data from the REACT 2 study, British officials pledged more action to understand and treat long-term covid-19 symptoms.
 British Health Secretary Matt Hancock said that the government had set aside $70 million for research on the subject.

 “Long covid can have a lasting and debilitating impact on the lives of those affected,” Hancock said Thursday.
-“Studies like this help us to rapidly build our understanding of the impact of the condition and we are using these findings and other new research to develop support and treatments.”
+“Studies like this help us to rapidly build our understanding of the impact of the condition, and we are using these findings and other new research to develop support and treatments.”